 The performance information below gives some indication of the risks associated with an investment in the fund by showing the fund's performance year to year and over time.
+Before April 30, 2018, the fund was managed with a materially different investment strategy and may have achieved materially different performance results under its current investment strategy from that shown for periods before this date.
 The performance information does not reflect insurance-related charges or expenses.
 If it did, performance would be lower.
 Please remember that past performance is not necessarily an indication of future results.